 Is a live image suitable for me?
 Here are some things to consider that will help you decide.

-- Flavors: The live images come in several "flavors", several providing a choice of desktop environments (GNOME, KDE, LXDE, Xfce, Cinammon and MATE) and one text console flavor: standard.
+- Flavors: The live images come in several "flavors" providing a choice of desktop environments (GNOME, KDE, LXDE, Xfce, Cinnamon and MATE).
 Many users will find these initial package selections suitable, installing any additional packages they need from the network afterwards.

 - Architecture: Only images for the two most popular architectures, 32-bit PC (i386) and 64-bit PC (amd64), are currently provided.

-- Size: Each image is much smaller than the full set of CD/DVD images, but larger than the network install media.
-If you are installing from optical media, the standard image will fit on a CD, whereas the others require a DVD.
+- Size: Each image is much smaller than the full set of DVD images, but larger than the network install media.

 - Languages: The images do not contain a complete set of language support packages.
 If you need input methods, fonts and supplemental language packages for your language, you'll need to install these afterwards.

 The following live install images are available for download:

 live installimages for the

 Official live install images for the